These Six Steps are also available in:

 Most people find it easier to learn Focusing through individual instruction than through simply reading about it.
 The classic six steps defined by Eugene Gendlin in his 1978 book Focusing are offered here as a starting point for understanding the process.

-Although these steps may provide a window into Focusing, it is important to remember that they are not the way to do Focusing.
-Indeed most teachers have developed their own styles of teaching Focusing which don't conform to these specific steps.
-Focusing has no rigid, fixed agenda for the inner world; many Focusing sessions bear little resemblance to the technical process that we define here.
+Although these steps may provide an introduction, it is important to remember that they are not the way to do Focusing.
+Indeed most teachers have developed their own styles of teaching which don't conform to these specific steps.
+There is no rigid, fixed agenda for the inner world; many Focusing sessions bear little resemblance to the technical process that we define here.

 So we offer to you six steps with the caveat that it is a scaffolding for you to use for as long as it's useful.
 As you grow in your practice and experience our many different teachers, you will probably move beyond these steps to allow a more fluid process that suits you.